Preparing Student Leaders for the Real World

 Join the Honors Program

-New students are automatically invited to join the Honors Program if awarded a Presidential Scholarship or Transfer Presidential Scholarship, or if they enter Point Park with a 3.5 QPA and 1700 SAT or 25 ACT score.
-Other students interested in joining the Honors Program are required to submit an application.
+New students are automatically invited to join the Honors Program if awarded a Presidential Scholarship or Transfer Presidential Scholarship, or if they enter Point Park with a 3.5 QPA and 1250 SAT or 25 ACT score.
+Other students interested in joining the Honors Program are required to submit an application (applications are currently closed).

 Questions?
-Contact Helen Fallon, Honors Program director and professor of journalism, or Nicolette Jones, Honors Student Organization president and a senior sports, arts and entertainment management major.
+Contact Helen Fallon, Honors Program director and professor of journalism, or Autumn Barszczowski, Honors Student Organization president, and a public relations and advertising major with a minor in psychology.